 Keith Brown.
 Mosley was the recruiting coordinator and instrumental in the

-Before CSUB Mosley spent 8 years at his Alma Mater The Master’s College as assistant coach for the legendary Bill Oates.
-While coaching at the Master’s his team recorded 152-97 while capturing 2 berths to the NAIA nationals elite eight and sweet sixteen.
+Before CSUB Mosley spent eight years at his Alma Mater, The Master’s College, as assistant coach for the legendary Bill Oates.
+While coaching at the Master’s his team recorded 152-97 while capturing two berths to the NAIA nationals elite eight and sweet sixteen.
 Mosley also served as Director of Marketing for athletics and taught six years in the Kinesiology Department.

 After college he enjoyed a professional stint in Australia and Brazil.
 Mosley holds an AA degree in Liberal Arts from ELAC, BA in Kinesiology from The Master’s College and a MA in Education.